dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 Unlike the other keywords described in this section, the *C-Libraries:* keyword propagates to dependent libraries.
-For example, suppose library A uses library B, and the LID file or library B specifies
+For example, suppose library A uses library B, and the LID file for library B specifies

 .. code-block:: dylan